 Bernard and Julia Bloch Memorial Fellowship, Linguistic Society of America.
 2003-2005

 My research, lab, and/or I have been featured in the following media outlets.
+In addition, I perform consultant and outreach work with a number of major organizations on inclusive language.

 Interviewed for the Rutgers School of Arts and Sciences News: A Rutgers linguist discusses the battle over sexist language